 With so much flat land, Christchurch has always had many playing fields.
-Hagley Park was the birthplace of many sporting codes in Canterbury, and Lancaster Park (now Jade Stadium) was the focus of Canterbury sport from its opening in 1881.
+Hagley Park was the birthplace of many sporting codes in Canterbury, and Lancaster Park (later Jade Stadium) was the focus of Canterbury sport from its opening in 1881.
+Jade Stadium was irreparably damaged in the 2011 earthquake and a new multi-venue stadium was planned for the edge of the rebuilt CBD.
+In 2012 Rugby League Park in Addington was upgraded to host major rugby union, rugby league and football games until the new stadium opened.

 A cricket club formed as early as 1851, foreshadowing Canterbury’s domination of the game.
 The New Zealand Cricket Council was formed in Christchurch in December 1894 and administration has centred on Christchurch ever since.